NativeScript/docs-v7/docs/ui/basics.md

 > You cannot nest platform tags!

 ## Lowercase-dashed component declaration
-Since the release of NativeScript 1.3, you can declare your UI using lowercase-dashed syntax:
+Since the release of NativeScript 1.3, you can declare your UI using the lowercase-dashed syntax:
 ```XML
 <page>
   <scroll-view>